Knishmas/Obsidian-Notes/Go/Let's Go/Misc. Notes.md

 - The ```dsn``` flag is used  to pass the MYSQL DSN string.
 If the flag isn't provided, then default value ```web:pass@/snippetbox?parseTime=true``` will be used.
 - Useful in situations where the MySQL DSN might change based on the environment, or if the user wants to connect to a different database.
 - The `flag` package in Go provides functionalities to define & manage these flags

+## Structs and interfaces in Go
+- **Interface:** A set of method signatures that a type must implement.
+Defines a contract for what a type should do, without saying anything about how to do it.
+	- They're a way to achieve polymorphism within Go, allowing different types to be used interchangeably if they implement the same interface.
+Makes code flexible and reusable
+	- Similar to a an object in Java
+- **Struct:** A custom data type that groups together fields of different types under a single name.
+	- Makes it easier to organize and manipulate related data.
+	-  Similar to a class in Java